tybottorff/bottorffdocs/notes/literature_notes.md

  - **PD1 gene expression along with 12 signatures tracking CD8 and CD4 T cell activation, natural killer cells, and IFN activation associated significantly with non-progressive disease and progression free survival**
 # Immune mediators as predictive biomarkers for anti-PD-1 antibody therapy in urothelial carcinoma
  - IL-6/8/12, sTNF-R1, IFNγ plasma levels can help predict prognosis and irAEs in ICI-treated patients
+# Immune profiling identifies CD161+ CD127+ CD8 T cells as a predictive biomarker for anti-PD-L1 therapy response in the SCLC-I subtype
+ - CD161+ CD127+ CD8s good in cancer, perhaps relates to being bad in AID T1D
 # Immune responses in checkpoint myocarditis across heart, blood, and tumor
 ## Abstract
  - presence of cardiac-expanded TCRs in a circulating, cycling CD8 T cell population as a novel peripheral biomarker of fatality